yasithperera/ng-my-notes/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these guidelines:

-Fork the repository.
+Fork the repository.<br>
-Create a new branch for your feature or bug fix.
+Create a new branch for your feature or bug fix. <br>
-Make your changes and commit them.
+Make your changes and commit them.<br>
-Push your changes to your fork.
+Push your changes to your fork.<br>
 Create a pull request to the main repository.

 ## License